Stocks hold their gains on Wall Street after Fed statement

 What makes this situation different from 2013 is the bond market hasn’t had a taper tantrum.
 The 10-year yield has been relatively steady between 1.20% and 1.30% since July, after falling from 1.70% in March.
 Powell has repeatedly stressed how gradual the Fed will be in moving from tapering its bond purchases to raising interest rates.

-More than 90% of stocks in the S&P 500 index rose.
+More than 80% of stocks in the S&P 500 index rose Wednesday.
 Technology stocks, banks and companies that rely on direct consumer spending accounted for much of the gains.
+Energy stocks posted solid gains as the price of U.S. crude oil rose 2.4%.
 Communication and utilities stocks fell.

-Netflix jumped 3% after the streaming entertainment service acquired the works of Roald Dahl, the late British author of celebrated children's books such as "Charlie and the Chocolate Factory."
+Netflix climbed 3.1% after the streaming entertainment service acquired the works of Roald Dahl, the late British author of celebrated children's books such as "Charlie and the Chocolate Factory."

 Meanwhile, Wall Street may have reason to feel less worried about heavily indebted Chinese real estate developers and the damage they could do if they default and send ripple effects through markets.
 Evergrande, one of China's biggest private sector conglomerates, said it will make a payment due Thursday, potentially easing some of those concerns.

+“I don’t want to say it’s over with, but it does look like it’s being dealt with in a way that doesn’t have to raise too many fears of contagion,” Wells Fargo’s Jacobsen said.

-European markets were mostly higher and Asian markets were mixed.
+European markets closed mostly higher and Asian markets were mixed.
 Markets in South Korea and Hong Kong were closed for holidays.

 Credit: Richard Drew